Big River (musical): Act Two

-Huck visits Mr. Phelps, the farmer to whom Jim has been sold, and is shocked to discover that he has been mistaken for Tom Sawyer, the Phelps' nephew who is expected for a visit.
+Huck visits Mr. Phelps, the farmer to whom Jim has been sold, and is shocked to discover that he has been mistaken for Tom Sawyer, the Phelps' nephew, who is expected for a visit.
 Tom arrives later and is intercepted by Huck before he reaches the farm.
 Huck explains everything and Tom, delighted by the prospect for a grand adventure, decides to help Huck free Jim from his captors while pretending to be his own brother Sid.
-They find Jim imprisoned in a tiny cell and work to free him as he laments his desire to be free ("Free At Last").
-Progress is slowed by Tom's insistence of making sure that the circumstances of the escape match the adventure novels he has read, which includes notifying Phelps of the escape by an anonymous letter.
+They find Jim imprisoned in a tiny cell and work to free him, as he laments his desire to be free ("Free at Last").
+Progress is slowed by Tom's insistence on making sure that the circumstances of the escape match the adventure novels he has read, which includes notifying Phelps of the escape by an anonymous letter.
 As they free Jim, Tom is shot in the leg.
-Jim sacrifices his freedom to ensure Tom gets a doctor, and is about to be locked up again when Tom admits that Miss Watson has died, freeing Jim in her will.
+Jim sacrifices his freedom to ensure Tom gets a doctor and is about to be locked up again, when Tom admits that Miss Watson has died, freeing Jim in her will.

-Jim decides to continue his trek to the North so that he may buy his family out of slavery, and Huck decides to continue westwards to escape any attempts to "civilize" him.
-They sit for a moment at the banks of the river, recalling their adventures together ("River In the Rain" (Reprise)).
+Jim decides to continue his trek to the North, so he may buy his family out of slavery, and Huck decides to continue westwards to escape any attempts to "civilize" him.
+They sit for a moment at the banks of the river, recalling their adventures together ("River in the Rain" (Reprise)).
 Jim reveals to Huck that the body they saw in the water was the dead body of Huck's Pap.
-Jim leaves Huck alone for the last time, and Huck decides, "It was like the fortune Jim predicted long ago: considerable trouble and considerable joy."
+Jim leaves Huck alone for the last time, and Huck decides, "It was like the fortune Jim predicted long ago, considerable trouble and considerable joy."
 He begins his next journey ("Muddy Water" (Reprise)).